Cavan-P/hexagonalChess/README.md

 - [ ] Nice-to-have Visuals
   - [ ] En Passant cell highlights as if it's occupied
   - [ ] "Computer Thinking" text (or similar, moves evaluated, etc)
+  - [ ] Highlight what piece the computer moved and where it came from